Jesús Vallejo: Real Madrid

-On 27 July 2019, Vallejo moved to English Premier League side Wolverhampton Wanderers on a season-long loan.
-He made his competitive debut on 15 August, in a 4–0 home win against FC Pyunik in the third qualifying round in the UEFA Europa League.
+On 27 July 2019, after agreeing to a new six-year deal, Vallejo moved to English side Wolverhampton Wanderers on a season-long loan.
+He made his competitive debut on 15 August, in a 4–0 home win against Pyunik in the third qualifying round of the UEFA Europa League.
 He played his first Premier League match on 14 September, featuring the full 90 minutes in the 5–2 loss to Chelsea also at Molineux.
 He made one further league appearance, but was not used again except for an EFL Cup tie in a side consisting largely of reserve players.

 At the start of the January transfer window, Wolves' head coach Nuno Espírito Santo confirmed that Vallejo was likely to leave and added that the defender "had moments that he played, moments that he performed well, and some moments he didn't perform well ...
 Clearly it didn't work out".
-On 24 January 2020, he was loaned to Granada CF of the Spanish top tier until June; on 18 August, the move was extended for another year, and he featured 12 times in the Andalusians' quarter-final run in the Europa League for a total of 37 over the campaign.
+On 24 January 2020, he was loaned to Granada of the Spanish top tier until June; on 18 August, the move was extended for another year, and he featured 12 times in the Andalusians' quarter-final run in the Europa League for a total of 37 over the campaign.

-Due to suspensions and injuries, Vallejo started in the 4–0 home victory over RCD Espanyol on 30 April 2022 as Real Madrid clinched their 35th league title, partnering Casemiro in central defence.
+Due to suspensions and injuries, Vallejo started in the 4–0 home victory over Espanyol on 30 April 2022 as Real Madrid clinched their 35th league title, partnering Casemiro in central defence.
 He played only eight competitive matches during the season, however.

+On 15 July 2023, Vallejo returned to Granada on a season-long loan.
+He totalled just 106 minutes in his second stint, being relegated as last.

+Vallejo's input for Madrid in the 2024–25 campaign consisted of four appearances: in the first, on 24 September 2024 against Alavés, as the home crowd requested that Carlo Ancelotti brought him in with the score at 3–0 for the hosts, he replaced Éder Militão for the last 15 minutes of an eventual 3–2 win; from then on, he further fell down the pecking order, with youth player Raúl Asencio being preferred over him.

+On 30 May 2025, Real Madrid announced that Vallejo would leave the club upon the expiration of his contract.

+Albacete

+On 14 July 2025, Vallejo joined second-division Albacete on a free transfer, signing a two-year deal.
+He made his debut on 18 August, playing 90 minutes and performing well in a 4–4 draw away to Almería.